Pavreally/fm/README.md

 # Fast Mixin
 `BETA`

 #### This solution should improve the scss code development experience.
 This package is a collection of commonly used components whose task is to improve the perception of the source code.
-The main goal of this solution is to enter parameters quickly and easily.
+The main goal of this solution is to support large code and quickly change class properties.

 </center>